English 2

 is my first attempt at Star Wars text, and it wouldn’t be

 my last.
-But if you do read it, be prepared to say
+Be warned: if you do read it, be prepared to

-goodbye to half your favourite characters in the first
+say goodbye to half your favourite characters in the

 All that’s to come!
 Keep checking back to see if I